taijusanagi/CrossFuel/README.md

 # 2023-eth-denver-submission
-This is 2023 ETH Denver submission repository
+This is the 2023 ETH Denver submission repository

 <Key visual image comes here>